5nizza/5nizza.github.io/about.md

 Some tools:

-- simple BDD based synthesizer [aisy](https://bitbucket.org/art_haali/aisy)
+- simple BDD based synthesizer [aisy](https://github.com/5nizza/aisy)
-- [spec-framework](https://bitbucket.org/art_haali/spec-framework) for specifying synthesis problems
+- [spec-framework](https://github.com/5nizza/spec-framework) for specifying synthesis problems
-- SMT-based bounded synthesis tool [party](https://github.com/5nizza/Party)
+- SMT-based bounded synthesis tool [party-elli](https://github.com/5nizza/party-elli)

 Gmail me at ayrat.khalimov.

-If you have a blog on related topic -- drop a message (here/email/etc.)!
+If you have a blog on related topic -- drop a message.
-If you want to post here (why not?) -- drop a message.)
+If you want to post here (why not?) -- drop a message.

 {% include comments.html %}